 Chile is a proud exporter of many agricultural products, with oceans, mountains and deserts setting it apart from its Latin America neighbours.
 No wonder it wants to protect its biodiversity.

-I’ve had a few emails asking about what foods can and cannot be taken into the country so I did a little research.
+I’ve had a few emails asking about which foods can and cannot be taken into the country, so I did a little research.

 Milk, butter, cream and cheese, fresh fruits and vegetables, meats of any kind, cold cuts and sausages as well as seeds, grains, nuts, dried or dehydrated fruits must all be declared.
 If they’re processed and come in sealed packaging you should be OK.
 If they contain raw, unprocessed meat, fruits or vegetables, they most likely won’t.